Philosophy has been added to My Courses

 Epistemology is the area of study concerned with what knowledge is and how it is acquired.
 Is it something that we are born with?
 Is it gained through understanding?
 Or, do we simply learn it through experience?
 This area also encourages students to question whether knowledge is even possible by raising interesting questions relating to the reliability of our senses and understanding.

-Moral Philosophy is concerned with analysing our everyday experiences of the world in order to understand what best way to live our lives is.
+Moral Philosophy is concerned with analysing our everyday experiences of the world in order to understand what the best way to live our lives is.
 In addition to the various rules, principles and approaches outlined by philosophers throughout history, therefore, this module also looks at specific situations including simulated killing, animal welfare, telling lies and stealing, in order to think about how we should apply these theories in practice.

 Metaphysics of mind challenges students to take some of the key ideas learned through the study of people like Descartes and Chalmers to try and understand what the nature of consciousness is.
 What is a ‘mind’?
 What is its relationship with other minds and the world in general?
 And how can we know this?

 Metaphysics of God encourages you to think through some of the biggest and most contentious arguments about the existence of God, including what God’s characteristics are and whether these make sense.
 What is the importance of God to our understanding of ourselves?
-And what does it mean to live without God?
+And what would it mean to live without God?

 The course is designed to be taught through providing essential, foundational knowledge that will help with the overlap between all four areas that you study.